HalilovRostislav/Learn-Python-for-free/lessons/Lists.md

 lists are a separate data type that can store a different number of data types. to create a list, you need to use square brackets (```[]```).

+# what is the difference between a list and an array?

+For example, an array can contain only one kind of data type.
+The list can also contain items of only one type.
+But it is perfectly acceptable for the same list to contain both numbers and strings.
 ```py
 a = [1, 2, 3, 4, 5]
 ```